checkstyle-addons/checkstyle-addons/src/main/resources/com/thomasjensen/checkstyle/addons/checks/coding/IllegalMethodCall.md

 Flags calls to methods with certain names.
 Occurrences are flagged based on the name alone; the type of the object to which the method belongs is not taken into account.

 This is a low-tech mechanism for certain types of code governance, such as preventing use of reflection through `Class.forName()` or `Constructor.newInstance()`.
+The scattergun approach used by this check may get you some false positives, which may have to be suppressed.

 ### Properties